nervosnetwork/rfcs/rfcs/0052-extensible-udt/0052-extensible-udt.md

 As described above, If an input cell uses an input lock script with same script hash as the owner lock script hash, the `is_owner_mode` will be set to true.
 It isn’t convenience: this requires extra cell to be consumed.
-With `owner_script` and `owner_signature` with proper values, we can use owner mode without extra cell.
+With `owner_script` and `owner_signature` set to proper values, we can use owner mode without extra cell.

 ```yaml